Sometimes the only way to learn how to overcome fear is to embrace the fear and then face it head on.

 - Cast doubt on whether these new changes would work

-- Created insecurity around here ability to follow through
+- Created fears and insecurity around her ability to follow through

-During our coaching sessions we talked about no matter how confident you are in any decision you make, there will always be an element of fear about it, and we need to have the commitment and courage to overcome it.
+During our coaching sessions we talked about no matter how confident you are in any decision you make, there will always be an element of fear about it, and we need to have the commitment and courage to overcome the fear.

-My mindset is that whatever you fear and don’t face will control you; whatever you fear and take steps to face, you will control it – or at least you will get better at how you interact with the fear.
+Whatever you fear and take steps to face, you will control – or at least you will get better at how you interact with the fear.

-Common fearful phrases I heard from this client and some of my other business coaching included:
+Common fearful phrases I heard from this client and some of my other business coaching clients included: